RE/MAX National Housing Report for March 2020

 Days on Market – Average of 52 metro areas

-The average Days on Market for homes sold in April 2019 was 52, down seven days from the average in March 2019, and up one day from the April 2018 average.
-The metro areas with the lowest Days on Market were Omaha, NE, at 27, and Denver, CO, and San Francisco, CA, both at 30.
-The highest Days on Market averages were in Augusta, ME, at 116, Hartford, CT, at 89, and Miami, FL, at 86.
+The average Days on Market for homes sold in March 2020 was 54, down five days from the average in February 2020, and down five days from the average in March 2019.
+The metro areas with the lowest Days on Market were San Francisco, CA at 25, and a two-way tie between Seattle, WA and Omaha, NE at 30.
+The highest Days on Market averages were in Augusta, ME at 128, Des Moines, IA at 112, and Hartford, CT at 94.
 Days on Market is the number of days between when a home is first listed in an MLS and a sales contract is signed.

 Transactions are the total number of closed residential transactions during the given month.
 Months Supply of Inventory is the total number of residential properties listed for sale at the end of the month (current inventory) divided by the number of sales contracts signed (pended) during the month.
 Where “pended” data is unavailable, this calculation is made using closed transactions.
 Days on Market is the number of days that pass from the time a property is listed until the property goes under contract for all residential properties sold during the month.
 Median Sales Price is the median of the median sales prices in each of the metro areas included in the survey.

 MLS data is provided by contracted data aggregators, RE/MAX brokerages and regional offices.
 While MLS data is believed to be accurate, it cannot be guaranteed.
 MLS data is constantly being updated, making any analysis a snapshot at a particular time.
 Every month the RE/MAX National Housing Report re-calculates the previous period’s data to ensure accuracy over time.
 All raw data remains the intellectual property of each local MLS organization.